 Second, most simple regression tree analyses do not include an estimate of statistical significance, and those that do often assume a normal distribution, which is inappropriate.
-The nCPA method employed in this report uses a randomization test to estimate the probability that the variance explained by the model is not better than expected by chance.
+The nCPA method employed in this report uses a randomization test to estimate the probability that the variance explained by the model is not better than expected by chance, with a minimum of 1000 randomizations.